dmcclellan3/my-pseudocode/pseudocode.md

 IF pork is tender, remove from the smoker and allow it to rest for an hour

 ELSE place back on the smoker UNTIL tenderness is reached.

+Once cooking is done pull apart the meat and place on a bun with your sauce of choice.